CougarCS/CougarCS-LogBot/docs/logs.md

 ⚠️
 ```

-The `Volunteer Type` field should contain one of the following keywords: text, voice, group, outreach, other
+The `Volunteer Type` field should contain one of the following keywords: text, voice, in person, group, outreach, other

 ```
 Name: John Doe